hwcao17/pkf/docs/GET_STARTED.md

 # Get Started
-We introduce the process of getting started on OC-SORT.
+We introduce the process of getting started on PKF.
 This instruction is adapted from ByteTrack especially for the training part.
 We provide some simple pieces here, for details please refer to the source code and *utils/args.py*.

 ## Data preparation